Cognigy/Documentation/docs/en/docs/ai/tools/real-time-translation.md

   <figcaption>Auto-detected user input (german language)</figcaption>
 </figure>

-When auto-detection for user inputs is activated, then we have an extra setting: "**Set user input language on execution count**".
+When auto-detection for user inputs is activated, then we have an extra setting: **Set user input language on execution count**.

-- Use the slider to set the option "**Set user input language on execution count**" as you want.
+- Use the slider to set the option **Set user input language on execution count** as you want.
 The slide bar can be set between "0" and "5".

 **Example**:  slider is set to "1" which means: Whatever language the user is using on their first input is the language that the Virtual Agent will use from then on.
 These settings work with every language we support.